 The Hawa Mahal – the Palace of the Winds is beautiful.
 It was built so that the ladies of the court could observe the goings on of the city through the high lattice-windowed wall.
 The interior is like a honeycomb, with 953 stone latticed windows that create a cooling breeze through the building.

 It’s a spectacular construction, but again, we’re moving on!
-Next stop the Albert Hall Government Museum.
+Next stop is the Albert Hall Government Museum.

 Albert Hall Government Museum

-It’s another location that’s covered in the composite ticket for 400 INR.
+It’s another location that’s covered in the composite ticket.
 If you don’t take an audio or human guide it will be incomprehensible.
 Although the audio guide isn’t that great, it does cover galleries that are also closed for renovation, so you’ll get to hear about it all, even if you can’t see it.
-It’s a bizarre collection of pottery, carpets, armoury and paintings.
+It’s a bizarre collection of pottery, carpets, armory, and paintings.
 There’s even an odd Egyptian mummy thrown in for good measure.

 We’re pretty glad we didn’t pay specifically to come to this museum and that we shared an audio guide rather than shelling out for two of them!

 Our final stop in Jaipur is the Isarlat.
-It’s called many different names on tourism sights, but the name outside the actual structure is the Isarlat.
+It’s called many different names on tourist sights, but the name outside the actual structure is the Isarlat.

 The Isarlat

 And, so that wraps up our account of the Pink City.
-We hope you’ve enjoyed joining us in our explore Jaipur today, be sure to check out Jaipur’s Three Forts.
+We hope you’ve enjoyed joining us in our exploration of Jaipur today, be sure to check out Jaipur’s Three Forts.

 Explore Jaipur Resources